nchaigne/dhcperfcli/README.md

 - Number of sessions started.
 - If the test is session-limited (option `-N`), completed percentage of said limit.
 - Number of ongoing sessions (requests expecting a reply).
-- Rate of replies per second (average calculated from the beginning of the test).
+- Rate of all replies per second (average calculated from the beginning of the test); or, if no reply is received, rate of packets sent per second.

 In addition, the following information is displayed if relevant:
 - Number of lost packets (for which a reply was expected, but we didn't get one).